Logo Futurismo

 Poça da Dona Beija | An incredible environment to relax on the warm iron-rich waters

 At night, we have the perfect plan for you.
 Swim at the thermal pools of Poça da Dona Beija.
-This hot spring is open at night, which is great as the air temperatures drop slightly, and you will stay warm.
+This hot spring is open at night, which is excellent since the air temperatures drop slightly, allowing you to stay warm.
 There is one colder pool, and the rest are around 39ºC.

 Day 4: Nordeste & the East Part